-Each module has an associated textbook, as prescribed by the University's Module Outlines, and a specifically developed Module Content Guide (MG) which includes the types of assessment activities employed, teaching methods, resources, assessment criteria and expectations, contact details of the tutor/s, referencing (if applicable) and submission/completion requirements.
-Contained is also a detailed lecture-by-lecture schedule of subject's students can be expected to cover over the teaching period.
+Each module has an associated textbook, as prescribed by the University's Module Outlines, and a specifically developed Module Content Guide (MG) which includes the types of assessment activities employed alongside a detailed lecture-by-lecture schedule of subject's students can be expected to cover over the teaching period.
 This acts as a useful reference for study and revision purposes.
 All assessment is designed to reflect and measure both an individual's and a cohort's achievement against the Specific LOs of the module and Intended LOs of the programme.
+Aims and learning objectives, alongside assessments and a selection of relevant College Policies, plus a weekly guide of learning and teaching can also be found at the top of each Moodle page.
+This is expected to be read in conjunction with the Student Study Guide (also hosted on each Moodle page) which gives detailed and critical information to the students.